MadBonzz/phybench/README.md

 ## New Updates

 - **2025.4.25**: We release our code of EED Score.
 View and star on our github page!
-- **2025.5.16**: We have significantly improved the paper and experiments, including diversified experimental discussions and in-depth error analysis.
+- **2025.5.15**: We have significantly improved the paper and experiments, including diversified experimental discussions and in-depth error analysis.
 The updated website is now live at [https://www.phybench.cn/](https://www.phybench.cn/) — we welcome everyone to explore and use it!
+- **2025.5.16**: We’ve released a real-time, comprehensive, and in-depth leaderboard — come check it out at [phybench.cn/leaderboard](https://www.phybench.cn/leaderboard)!

 ## 🚀 Acknowledgement and Progress